barteljan/VISPER/README.md

 Here ist a short example how to use VISPER with a wireframe:

-#### Example
+### Wireframe-Example

-This simple example contains two view controllers with a button one with a blue and one with a green background color.
+This simple example contains two view controllers with a button.
+One has a blue and one has a green background color.
 If you press the button of one controller, a controller with the other color ist presented on a navigation controller

 You can find the source code for this Example in the VISPER-Wireframe-Example target.

+#### Create a View Feature

 Let's start with a BlueFeature.
 It's a [ViewFeature](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Wireframe/Protocols/ViewFeature.html) class that creates a blue view controller: